ForestFox7/FoxDen/README.md

 # FoxDen
-Playful forest foxes are learning their way into life.
+Playful forest foxes are learning their way into life's programming.